zgb963/scRNA-Seq-Variation-Pipeline/README.md

 ## Future Directions

 Merge Pipeline 1 and 2.
 Generate clusters of cells that highly express a specific gene of interest (CNTN2, MYBPHL).
-Assign cell type identity to clustere
+Assign cell type identity to clusters.